Scalingo/documentation/src/_posts/languages/php/2000-01-01-dependencies.md

 ## Working with Composer Environments

 By default, Scalingo considers that your application runs in *production* mode.
-This means that `composer install` automatically runs with the `--no-dev` flag, and, as a result, won't install the development dependencies of your application, if any.
+This means that `composer install` automatically runs with the `--no-dev` flag.
+As a result, won't install the development dependencies of your application, if any.

 If, for some reason, you would like to run your application with these development dependencies installed (e.g. to debug your app), please set the